4W4I5/Semester-5-Notes/OS/OS 14 September, 2023.md

 - Zombie:
 	- A terminated process that still has an entry in the process table to allow its parent process to collect exit status.

+### State Transitions

+1. **Running (R):**
+    - A process is actively executing on the CPU.
+    - Can be Kernel Running/User Running
+    - Transition to:
+        - Blocked (B) when it needs to wait for an event, such as I/O, to complete.
+        - Ready (S) when it's preempted by the scheduler or its time slice expires.
+2. **Ready (S):**
+    - The process is ready to run but waiting for CPU time.
+    - Transition to:
+        - Running (R) when the scheduler selects it for execution.
+3. **Blocked (B):**
+    - The process cannot proceed and is waiting for an event.
+    - Transition to:
+        - Ready (S) when the event it's waiting for occurs, and it's ready to run.
+        - Running (R) when it's chosen by the scheduler if the event occurs and it becomes ready.
+4. **Zombie (Z):**
+    - A process that has terminated but its exit status is still needed by its parent.
+    - Transition to:
+        - Terminate (T) when the parent collects the exit status.
+        - Zombie (Z) if the parent fails to collect the exit status.
+5. **Terminate (T):**
+    - The process has completed its execution, and its resources are being released.
+    - Transition to:
+        - Zombie (Z) if the parent hasn't collected the exit status.
+        - Exit (E) when all resources are released, and the process is removed from the process table.
+6. **Exit (E):**
+    - The process has completed execution and is no longer in the system.
+    - This is the final state of a process.
+7. **New (N):**
+    - The process is being created but has not yet started executing.
+    - Transition to:
+        - Ready (S) when it's ready to run.
+        - Exit (E) if the creation fails or is aborted.
+8. **Foreground (F):**
+    - A process in the foreground of a terminal, receiving user input.
+    - Transition to:
+        - Background (BG) when suspended or moved to the background.
+        - Running (R) when it regains control of the terminal.
+9. **Background (BG):**
+    - A process running in the background without access to the terminal.
+    - Transition to:
+        - Foreground (F) when brought to the foreground by the user.
+        - Running (R) when it regains control of the terminal.

 ## UNIX Process Image

 #### **User-Level Context:**